 Required Details Legislation EPA Guideline JJ's IMS a map in Section 3.3.8 below.
 Site plans identify areas onsite containing wastes and/or chemicals.
 Safety equipment s 72(f) - the General Regulation Plans must include a description of the safety equipment or other devices that are used to minimise the risks to human health or the environment and to contain or control a pollution incident.
 Specific details must be provided in relation to any site or activity-specific safety equipment and must include the location where this equipment is stored and the material safety data information for any chemicals or fuels used or stored at the premises.
 For example, this could include specific personal protective equipment required for the handling of hazardous chemicals or radioactive substances, specific gas monitoring meters used to monitor gas leaks from tanks, floating booms used to contain spills on water bodies, and specific spill containment equipment.
-Emergency Diagram - shows location of firefighting equipment - (Attachment 12) Spill management and spill kit contents: Facilities Manual: Section 24.4- Spills.
+Emergency Diagram - shows location of firefighting equipment - (Attachment 12) Spill management and spill kit contents: Facilities Manual: Section 22.4- Spills.
 Site plans include locations of spill kits also (Attachment 13).
-Emergency Management - Facilities Manual: Section 23.2 - Emergency Preparedness; Section 23.3 - Emergency Equipment; Section 23.4 - Fire Safety Maintenance.
-FM-25 Fire Fighting Equipment Register - (Attachment 8) All employees are trained in fire and emergency management via our internal training modules: TRN-14.01-01 Fire and Emergency-Truck - (Attachment 6) TRN-14.01-02 Fire and Emergency - Site - (Attachment 7) Contact details s 72(g) and (h) - the General Regulation s153C - the Act The names, positions and 24-hour contact details of individuals who are responsible for activating the plans and managing the response; those authorised to notify relevant authorities, including all five relevant authorities under section 148 of the POEO Act; and those responsible for managing the response to a pollution incident.
+Emergency Management - Facilities Manual: Section 21.2 - Emergency Preparedness; Section 21.3 - Emergency Equipment; Section 21.4 - Fire Safety Maintenance.
+FM-25 Fire Fighting Equipment Register - (Attachment 8) All employees are trained in fire and emergency management via our internal training modules: TRN-14.01-01 Fire and Emergency-Truck - (Attachment 6) TRN-14.01-02 Fire and Emergency - Site - (Attachment 7) Contact details s 72(g) - the General Regulation s153C - the Act Individuals who are responsible for activating the plans and managing the response; those authorised to notify relevant authorities, including all five relevant authorities under section 148 of the POEO Act; and those responsible for managing the response to a pollution incident.
 In addition, plans must include the contact details of the EPA, the local council, NSW Health, SafeWork NSW, and Fire and Rescue NSW and/or Rural Fire Service, relevant to the licensee's premises.
 The contact details of any other organisation or agency that needs to be advised of the incident should also be included in plans, for example the Department of Planning and Infrastructure, and Department of Primary Industry.
 Refer to: Section 1 - Contact Details - Regulatory Authorities; and Section 2 - Notification Procedures.
-FM-33 Emergency Action - (Attachment 4) Facilities Manual: Section 22.6 - Environmental Incidents.
-Communicating s 72(i) - the Communicating with neighbours and the local community is an important FM-33 Emergency Action - (Attachment 4)
+FM-33 Emergency Action - (Attachment 5) Facilities Manual: Section 20.6 - Environmental Incidents.
+Communicating with neighbours s 72(i) - the General Communicating with neighbours and the local community is an important element in managing the response to any incident.
+Plans must include FM-33 Emergency Action(Attachment 4) provides: